hmslima/sambahsacompletegrammar/sambahsa.md

 **Anter {Antër} –** rather

-**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** You said "torche", bet perhaps that you rather mean "torte".
+**Sieycst “torche”, bet kad eiskws sayge anter “torte” –** You said "torche", but perhaps that you rather mean "cake".

 **Api {Api} –** but, now (to introduce a counter-argument)